Photo: Bonnechere Park, Harrison Haines

 About MadValley Media

 Roger is publisher of The Madawaska Valley Current.
 He practiced law in both Ontario and the UK before his retirement in 2010 when he and Danielle moved into the Valley house they had built.
 His connection to the area dates back to the early 1970s when Danielle introduced him to its many attractions, not least being the lure of a frequently used bolthole from the hectic pace of Toronto where they lived at the time.
-Roger is a board member of the Renfrew County Legal Clinic.
+Roger was formerly a board member of St. Francis Memorial Hospital and of the Renfrew County Legal Clinic.

 Danielle is The Current’s Editor.
 Her Valley roots go back to childhood.
 She grew up hearing stories of the Valley from her father, Leo Bonnah, and his uncle, Fr.
 Bill Dwyer, parish priest in Madawaska.
 After retiring in 1968, Leo served on the St. Francis Memorial Hospital board and was heavily involved in the birth of Valley Manor.
-Danielle is president of the Renfrew County Museums Network, a board member of her lake association (CTLG) and enjoys genealogy.
+Danielle was formerly president of the Renfrew County Museums Network and a board member of her lake association (CTLG).
 After graduating from OCAD, she worked mostly in marketing, including as culture and tourism coordinator at the Railway Station 2013-16.

 What you can do